 The following scholarships and bursaries are available to the children of Unifor Local 506 members.

 Applications for Unifor National scholarships must be submitted online.
-The submission links will be open on March 22, 2021.
+The submission links are open starting March 24, 2022.

 Unifor recognizes that the costs associated with post-secondary education is a challenge for many working-class families.
 To assist in making education more accessible, Unifor has established 28 scholarships of $2,000.00 each.
 Five of these scholarships are administered by the Quebec Council with a separate application form (see www.uniforquebec.org).
 Residents of Quebec must apply using that application process.